-You must have a minimum of five GCSE subjects at Grade 4 or above.
+A minimum of five GCSE subjects at grade 4 or above.
 We have highlighted the need for a good grade in English because of the essay based assessment and the use of complex terminology.
 It is also important to have done well in another Humanities subject (typically History, Geography, Religious Studies or even Sociology) because of some of the similarities in content and skills required.

 Most students will not have had the chance to take Sociology at GCSE, and the course is written and delivered with this in mind.
-Whilst there may be some initial advantages for students who have taken the GCSE, the AS and A level will demand a wider range of skills and depth of understanding.
-Most importantly, you should have an interest in current affairs and the world around you.
+Whilst there may be some initial advantages for students who have taken the GCSE, the A level will demand a wider range of skills and depth of understanding.
+Most importantly, you should have an interest in current affairs and the world around you as they shape our lives.
 Do you watch the news?
 Do you have opinions on what you see on it?
 Do you enjoy challenging these views?